vinsidious/gac/ROADMAP.md

 - ~~Create a pipeline factory for the commit workflow~~
 - ~~Implement pipeline pattern for data transformation~~
 - ~~Reduce startup time through lazy imports~~
+- ~~Caching mechanisms of any kind~~ - We will NEVER implement caching since it is of minimal benefit in our use case where text content rarely repeats

 ## Reconsidered Items